 The approved practices for cost-share reimbursement will be listed under "Practice Approval" on the "Approval and Completion Report."
 The requirements for implementing the practices will be listed on the "Practice Requirements" worksheet.
 If the landowner does not follow the Practice Requirements, the landowner may not receive reimbursement.
-Approved practices and resulting maximum allowed cost-share reimbursement rates will be on a per acre basis, per tree basis, or based on paid invoices as outlined in the Western Bark Beetle Initiative Rate Sheet found herein.
 Landowners who accept WBBI funding agree to allow periodic inspection of recommended practices by DOF staff.
 Other than the initial inspection, final inspection and possible interim inspections, no work will be undertaken by the State on non-State lands within this grant.